There are seven (7) different levels of BMX events that can be hosted:

 After the close of the initial application period, a club can still apply to host a Bronze Level Event at any time, with events allocated on a first come, first served basis.

 Upon submission of your application, you will receive a confirmation email containing a submission receipt.
-Upon approval, you will receive an invoice, endorsement letter and certificate of currency confirming your insurance coverage.
-This certificate of currency is only valid if your invoice is paid in full.
+Upon approval, hosts will receive an invoice and endorsement letter.
+The certificate of currency is only valid if your invoice is paid in full.

 Clubs wishing to host a Bronze Level Event must ensure that they meet the minimum standards relating to the Technical Guide, Officials and Medical, as outlined in the AusCycling Organisers Guide (BMX Racing Specific).